Introduction

 Method - Create the R filter logic

-- Note, instead of typing the variable name, you can select the variables you wish to include in your R code and drag them from the Data Sets tree into Properties > R CODE for your filter variable.
+- Note, instead of typing the variable name, you can select the variables you wish to include in your R code and drag them from the Data Sources tree into Data > R CODE for your filter variable.

 - With R you can reference either the variable name or the variable set name.
 In cases when a variable name contains spaces, the label needs to be wrapped using ` `.
 For example, if we have a variable called "Q1" with the label of "Q1.
 How old are you?", in R we can reference this as either Q1 or `Q1.
 How old are you?`.